simonqhughes/mevo_mv/docs/ARM_MBED/REQ/ARM_MBED_REQ_0001/cfstore_requirements.md

 - When do they need it: TDB
 - Who is proposing it: Milosch Meriac
 - Design suggestions:
-	- Simon Hughes: The API hasn't been accepted by Kiel.
+	- Simon Hughes: The API hasnt been accepted by Kiel.
 A requirement for a mux/demux layer exists.
 The need for the mux/demux layer can be removed if CMSIS alignment is relaxed and each method has a context argument.
 This will simplify the portable software stack.
 - Comments: